BleedDev/augmentcode-free-vip/README.md

-> We are currently testing as Augment Code added new protection to their backend, new version will be released when we are sure we patched it.

 # 🚀 AugmentCode Free VIP

 **AugmentCode Free VIP** is a tool that removes AugmentCode **login and device restrictions**, allowing you to sign in with **unlimited accounts** on the same machine — without triggering account locks.